 Aspose.Barcode has implemented this feature by providing a property QrParameters.setQrECIEncoding() and getQrECIEncoding() in the barcode generator class.
 For example, if you want to set the encoding mode to ECI and encoding scheme to UTF 8 you should use the following statements while creating a barcode.

-Following are the ECI encodings which are provided while using this feature.
+The following are the ECI encodings that are provided while using this feature.

 - ISO_8859_1 – ISO/IEC 8859-1 Latin alphabet No. 1 encoding.
 ECI Id:”\000003″.